andreaspe76/Portfolio_Project_3/README.md

 Also to validate if the players guesses are misses or hits **check_move** and to mark them on the **boards mark_move**.
 Finally a method to check if all the ships of one side have been sunk **all_ships_sunk**.

-The **new_game** function uses the Board class and it's methods to run the game, and also displays text needed for the player to visualy follow the action.
+The **new_game** function uses the Board class and it's methods to run the game, and also displays text needed for the player to visualy follow the action.<br>
+Also clears the terminal using the **clear_scr()** function, after the player makes a move choice, to keep the terminal decluttered.

 ## Testing